colmwoods/Hourglass-Hustle/README.md

 Your Output:
- ## How Many Characters Would You Like Your Password To Be: ##
+ ## Whats Your Name:  ##
-Here You Type In How Long You Want Your Passcode To Be.
-The Largest Password You Need To Generate Is Properly 64 Characters But Feel Free To Generate Larger Passcodes.
-For This Example We Will Use 8
+Here You Type Your Name.
+This Way It Can Keep Mentioning Your Name WHile Talking To You In The Terminal.
+For This Example We Will Use John

-         12
+         John

 Your Output:
+ ## Enter A Timer John From (1-99999999 Minutes): ##
+After Typing In Your Name You Will Be Informed To Setup A Timer For How Long You Want The Timer To Last.
+For This Example We Will Do 5

+        5

+## Timer set for 5 minutes. ##
- ## Your New Password Is: 8A2?z1THifAh ##
+## Time Remaining John: 04:52 ##
-Congrats Its That Simple.
-Thats The Generated Password That You Can Use For Your Accounts.
-Very Secure And Safe Password